DFD Based Threat modelling | Set 1

 - Identify the threats

-Let’s discussing these steps in detail one by one.
+Let’s discuss these steps in detail one by one.

 1. View System as an adversary: